U.K. and European Union Agree New Brexit Deal

 The U.K. and the E.U. have come to a new agreement on Brexit, just two weeks before Britain is scheduled to leave the European Union.

+But whether Brexit will happen on Oct.
+31 remains in doubt, as a crucial caucus of British lawmakers refused to give their support to the deal.

 British and E.U. negotiators had been in intense talks for days as the deadline approached.
-“We’ve got a great new deal that takes back control — now Parliament should get Brexit done on Saturday,” Johnson tweeted, referring to the next step in the process, where U.K. lawmakers must ratify the deal.
+“We’ve got a great new deal that takes back control — now Parliament should get Brexit done on Saturday,” British Prime Minister Boris Johnson tweeted, referring to the next step in the process, where U.K. lawmakers must ratify the deal.

 Jean Claude Juncker, the E.U.
 Commission President, also welcomed the deal on Twitter.
 “Where there is a will, there is a deal – we have one!
 It’s a fair and balanced agreement for the E.U. and the U.K. and it is testament to our commitment to find solutions,” he wrote.